labs42io/web-automation/README.md

 [![Build Status](https://travis-ci.org/labs42io/web-automation.svg?branch=master)](https://travis-ci.org/labs42io/web-automation)

 Boilerplate project to write BDD tests with [Cucumber](https://cucumber.io/) and execute with [docker selenium](https://github.com/SeleniumHQ/docker-selenium).
-Tests are written in an ordinary language that removes the gap between business and technical people.
+Tests are written in an ordinary language that bridges the gap between business and technical people.
-The docker selenium simplifies the setup and avoids any local installations of browser specific dependencies.
+The docker selenium simplifies the setup and avoids any local installation of browser specific dependencies.

 ## Features